pixee/upload-tool-results-action/README.md

     # Required
     tool:

-    # Token for authenticating requests to SonarCloud.
+    # Token for authenticating requests to Sonar.
     # Required, when tool is "sonar" and "file" has not been set.
 Only required for private repository.
     sonar-token:

-    # Key identifying the SonarCloud component to be analyzed.
-Only necessary if deviating from SonarCloud's established convention.
+    # Key identifying the Sonar component to be analyzed.
+Only necessary if deviating from Sonar's established convention.
     # Default: `owner_repo`
     sonar-component-key:

-    # Base host of the SonarCloud or SonarQube API.
-Use this to switch from SonarCloud to SonarQube.
+    # Base host of the Sonar or SonarQube API.
+Use this to switch from Sonar to SonarQube.
     # Default: https://sonarcloud.io
     sonar-host: